 Test your feed data using private preview

 Once you’ve uploaded a valid General Transit Feed Specification (GTFS) feed in the Transit Partner Dashboard, please contact your Google team and we'll activate a private preview.
-The private preview lets you test the feed’s scheduling and routing in a staging environment before releasing it to the public.
+This preview lets you test feed scheduling and routing in a staging environment before releasing it to the public.
 We recommend that you invite people who are familiar with your service (such as customer support representatives) to test your preview feed.

 Access your preview:

 - Log into the Google Account associated with your Partner Content Front End.
 (Create a new Google account.)

 - Test various queries in your area (e.g. station locations, schedules, and route shapes.)

 If you have multiple people testing the preview, you may want to either create a generic Gmail account (such as <agency_name.gt>@gmail.com) for individuals to share, or associate a Google Account with your group's internal email alias.

 After you've accessed the private preview staging environment, you can query the feed data directly via the Google Transit "Get Directions" user interface.

 Each "Get Directions" query will generate a few trip options labeled “Google Confidential” in red next to the results.
 These options use only your feed data.

 You might see options that don't have the "Google Confidential" label attached: these options come from active data in other feeds.
 Contact your Google team to request that your private data be integrated with public data so you can test various interactions between the datasets.